Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

     return ["yourapp.cogs.cog_a", "yourapp.cogs.cog_b"]
 ```

 ## Issues

 Please remember to report any aa-discordbot related issues using the issues on **this** repository.

+## Troubleshooting

+### Py-Cord and discord.py fighting in venv
+**Problem:**

+Spmething has gone funny with my venv after i installed another app that wanted `discord.py`

+**Reason:**

+This is due to the pycord lib sharing the `discord namespace`.
+Py-Cord is however a drop in replacement.
+So no issues should arise from using it over hte now legacy discord.py lib.

+**Fix:**
+ - uninstall `discord.py` by running `pip uninstall discord.py` with your venv active.
+ - reinstall `py-cord` by running `pip install -U py-cord==2.0.0b1` with your venv active.
+ - aproach the dev from the app that overode your py-cord to update to a maintained lib.